 The Hundeprest Vampire of Melrose Abbey

-Shortly after his death, reports were made that he could be seen trying to gain entry into the Melrose Abbey without success.
-One night however, he appeared at the bed of his former employee shrieking and moaning.
-She summoned a senior member of Melrose Abbey who proceeded to hunt down the vampire.
-One night, when the senior member’s companions left him alone at his post, he watched the vampire rise from his grave.
-He managed to ward off the vampires attacks and the next morning the vampires coffin was opened to reveal a corpse that was covered in black blood.
-The vampire was taken to an area outside of the abbey and burned.
+One night however, he appears at the bed of his former employee shrieking and moaning.
+She summons a senior member of Melrose Abbey who proceeds to hunt down the vampire.
+From his post, he watches this vampire rise from its grave and manages to ward off the vampires attacks.
+The following morning, they open the vampires coffin to reveal a corpse covered in black blood.
+They take the vampire outside the grounds of the abbey and burn it.